 Xizha, also known as West Gate, excellently preserves Ming and Qing dynasty buildings and old streets and alleys.
 Despite maintaining their traditional exterior charm, interiors are selectively modernized, offering a wonderful experience of overnight stay.

 1. Visit the Chinese Foot Binding Culture Museum

 Women's feet were called "three-inch golden lotuses" in ancient China.
 Young girls were forced to bind their feet with cloth to make the feet smaller, which was regarded as more beautiful.

 This Museum displays a collection of hundreds of pairs of intricately embroidered miniature shoes and tools used for foot-binding.

 It also has lots of pictures and texts explaining the history and significance of this practice.
 You have the opportunity to learn about this part of Chinese cultural history.

 The night scene is Xizha’s special attraction for tourists.
 At night, the lights in the houses along both sides of the river are lit, which makes Xizha a dreamlike world.

-With clusters of light-dots reflecting on the waving water, tourists can enjoy the leisure, as well as the noise or quietness of the dreamland, by taking a short single-oar ferry on the river.
+With clusters of light dots reflecting on the waving water, you can enjoy the leisure, as well as the noise or quietness of the dreamland, by taking a short single-oar ferry on the river.

 How to Get to Wuzhen